tobi4u/tobi4u/README.md

 ## Hi there, I'm Tobi 👋

-- 🌱 An upcoming Fullstack Developer
+- 🌱 An upcoming Frontend Developer
 - 👯 I’m looking to collaborate on any project[HTML, CSS, TAILWINDCSS, JAVASCRIPT(kinda)]
 - 📫 How to reach me: IG:@t0bi4u
 - 😄 Pronouns: HIM